pastcompute/wrt-buildroot-manager/README.md

 You can enable a feeds.conf file by simply setting `CUSTOM_FEEDS`  in `custom.project` and ensuring it exists in the project directory.
 Additional packages can be installed from feeds via `CUSTOM_PACKAGES`.

+Like making a local clone of OpenWRT it can also be useful to locally clone the various packages repositories and use file:// URI in the feeds.conf file.

 ###Custom image files

 The directory `files/` if present is copied to `openwrt/files` and merged into the firmware image as per normal